FeiX-Fighting/HGOT-SER/README.md

 2. CASIA       - pro_CASIA /

+3.CASIA-speaker -  CASIA-speaker /

-3. EMODB      - pro_EMODB /
+4. EMODB      - pro_EMODB /

 Note: The dataset split is random.
 Running the script will produce different splits, but the splitting procedure is identical to our experimental setting.